Intelligent user interface: Definitional difficulty

 What constitutes "intelligent" is potentially disputable, as is what counts as an "interface".
 The field is in practice defined by the community of researchers and the channels they publish in.

 Research

 Research in intelligent user interfaces is published in general Human-Computer Interaction conferences and journals such as CHI or UIST as well as in some artificial intelligence research channels such as those hosted by the AAAI, but most importantly there are the dedicated conference series on Intelligent User Interfaces (since 1988) and Recommender Systems (since 2007), as well as the journal User Modeling and User-Adapted Interaction (since 1990).

+Humanizing cues

+As practical concept of social interface design, social interface is seen in the studies of human-computer interaction (in particular, its computer interface aspect).
+The basic thesis is that where a computer interface is more akin to another human, it can facilitate correct responses from users during human-to-computer interaction.
+Software that can provide such humanizing cues often does it by creating interface with human-like quality (such as giving recognizable gender to a software agent).
+Studies are often concerned with how should such agents (like the Microsoft Agent) be designed to make them more appealing (is having facial expressions efficient, should the agent be anthropomorphic, and so on).